pmckeown/testing-for-supportability-article/README.md

 they do it is imperative to be able to find and fix the issue as quickly as possible.
 The **Mean Time To Repair** is your key metric to drive down to improve your customer's experience.

-To do that you must test for supportability to prove that when things do go wrong the support engineer (developer, tester, SRE or ops specialist) can find and fix it as soon as possible.
+To do that you must test for supportability to prove that when things do go wrong the support engineer (Developer, Tester, SRE or Ops Specialist) can find and fix it as soon as possible.

 It may often not be possible to run chaos testing test in production for various reasons.
 But as the guardians of quality we should think like this during the development life cycle.